rayjezek/Kulture/README.md

 You should see a Terminal/Powershell window launch and execute your commands.

-Now, let's go ahead and tell Sublime to use `vNext` as the build system.
-To do this, click `Tools -> Build System -> vNext`
+Now, let's go ahead and tell Sublime to use `ASP.NET` as the build system.
+To do this, click `Tools -> Build System -> ASP.NET`

 - Press `Ctrl(Cmd) + B` or `F7` to build projects